DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 [3.1](#3.1) Research, implement, and manage engineering processes using secure design principles (OSG-9 Chpts 1,8,9,16)

 - 3.1.1 Threat Modeling
-    - **Threat modeling**: a security process where potential threats are identified, categorized, and analyzed.
-It can be performed as a proactive measure during design and development or as an reactive measure once a product has been deployed
+    - ❄️**Threat modeling**: a security process where potential threats are identified, categorized, and analyzed.
+It can be performed as a
+         - 🍉proactive measure during design and development
+         - 🍉reactive measure once a product has been deployed
         - Threat modeling identifies the potential harm, the probability of occurrence, the priority of concern, and the means to eradicate or reduce the threat
 - 3.1.2 Least Privilege
-    - **Least privilege**: states that subjects are granted only the privileges necessary to perform assigned work tasks and no more; this concept extends to data and systems
+    - ❄️**Least privilege**: states that subjects are granted only the privileges necessary to perform assigned work tasks and no more; this concept extends to data and systems
         - Limiting and controlling privileges based on this concept protects confidentiality and data integrity
+        - Privilege creep indicates that an employee has accumulated permissions that they no longer require, indicating a violation of the least privilege principle.
 - 3.1.3 Defense in Depth
-    - **Defense in Depth**: AKA layering, is the use of multiple controls in a series, where a single failed control should not result in exposure of systems or data.
+    - ❄️**Defense in Depth**: AKA layering, is the use of multiple controls in a series, where a single failed control should not result in exposure of systems or data.
 Layers should be used in a series (one after the other), NOT in parallel.
 When you see the terms levels, multilevel, layers, classifications, zones, realms, compartments, protection rings etc think about Defense in Depth
+    - It is a security strategy that employs multiple layers of protection to safeguard an organization's assets.
+It involves implementing various security measures at different levels to provide overlapping layers of defense, thereby enhancing overall security.
+By implementing a variety of security controls across different layers (physical, technical, and administrative), organizations can better safeguard their resources against various threats.
 - 3.1.4 Secure defaults
-    - **Secure defaults**: when you think about defaults, consider how something operates brand new, just turned over to you by the vendor
+    - ❄️**Secure defaults**: when you think about defaults, consider how something operates brand new, just turned over to you by the vendor
         - e.g. wireless router default admin password, or firewall configuration requiring changes to meet an organization's needs
 - 3.1.5 Fail securely
-    - **Fail securely**: if a system, asset, or process fails, it shouldn't reveal sensitive information, or be less secure than during normal operation.
-Failing securely could involve reverting to defaults
+    - ❄️**Fail securely**: if a system, asset, or process fails, it shouldn't reveal sensitive information, or be less secure than during normal operation.
+Failing securely could involve reverting to defaults.
+The fail securely principle says that security controls should default to a secure state in the event of a control failure.
 - 3.1.6 Separation of duties (SoD)
-    - **Separation of duties (SoD)**: separation of duties (SoD) and responsibilities ensures that no single person has total control over a critical function or system;  SoD is a process to minimize opportunities for misuse of data or environment damage
+    - ❄️**Separation of duties (SoD)**: separation of duties (SoD) and responsibilities ensures that no single person has total control over a critical function or system;  SoD is a process to minimize opportunities for misuse of data or environment damage
         - e.g. one person sells tickets, another collects tickets and restricts access to ticket holders in a movie theater
 - 3.1.7 Keep it simple
-    - **Keep it simple**: AKA keep it simple, stupid (KISS), this concept is the encouragement to avoid overcomplicating the environment, organization, or product design
+    - ❄️**Keep it simple**: AKA keep it simple, stupid (KISS), this concept is the encouragement to avoid overcomplicating the environment, organization, or product design.
+The keep it simple principle says that security controls and other technologies should remain as simple as possible while still completing their objectives.
     3.1.8 Zero Trust
-    - **Zero Trust**: Security architecture where no entity is trusted by default.
+    - ❄️**Zero Trust**: Security architecture where no entity is trusted by default.
 Based on 3 principles
-        - Assume Breach ⭐
+        - ⭐Assume Breach
-        - Verify Explicitly ⭐
+        - ⭐Verify Explicitly
-        - Least Privilege Access ⭐
+        - ⭐Least Privilege Access
         - it is a security concept and alternative of the traditional (castle/moat) approach where nothing is automatically trusted; instead each request for activity or access is assumed to be from an unknown and untrusted location until otherwise verified
         - It suppports defense-in-depth which advises a layered approach to security
         - replaces trust but verify as a security design principle by asserting that all activities by all users/entities must be subject to control, authentication, authorization, and management at the most granular level possible (Trust but Verify invlolves a network perimeter beyond which everything is untrusted)
         - Zero trust addresses the limitations of the legacy network perimeter-based security model.
 It treats identity as the control plane and assumes compromise/breach when verifying every request.
         - Goal is to have every access request authenticated, authorized, and encrypted prior to access being granted to an asset or resource
+        - 🛑In a zero-trust network architecture, access control decisions should never be made based upon a system's location on the network.
+Therefore, an IP address should never be used and would be the least appropriate of these options.
         - See my article on an [Overview of Zero Trust Basics](https://blog.balancedsec.com/p/an-overview-of-zero-trust-basics)
 - 3.1.9 Privacy by design
-    - **Privacy by design (PbD)**: a guideline to integrate privacy protections into products during the earliest design phase rather than tacking it on at the end of development
+    - ❄️**Privacy by design (PbD)**: a guideline to integrate privacy protections into products during the earliest design phase rather than tacking it on at the end of development
         - Same overall concept as "security by design" or "integrated security" where security is an element of design and architecture of a product starting at initiation and continuing through the software development lifecycle (SDLC)
         - There are 7 recognized principles to achieve privacy by design:
-            - ✏️ Proactive, preventative: think ahead and design for things that you anticipate might happen
+            - 1. 🚸Proactive, preventative; preventive, not remedial: think ahead and design for things that you anticipate might happen
-            - ✏️ Default setting: make private by default, e.g. social media app shouldn't share user data with everybody by default
+              2. 🚸Privacy as the default setting: make private by default, e.g. social media app shouldn't share user data with everybody by default
-            - ✏️ Embedded: build privacy in; don’t add it later
+              3. 🚸Privacy embedded into design: build privacy in; don’t add it later
-            - ✏️ Full functionality, positive-sum: achieve both security and privacy, not just one or the other
+              4. 🚸Full functionality—positive-sum, not zero-sum: achieve both security and privacy, not just one or the other
-            - ✏️ Full lifecycle protection: privacy should be achieved before, during and after a transaction.
+              5. 🚸End-to-end security—full lifecycle protection: privacy should be achieved before, during and after a transaction.
 Part of this is securely disposing of data when it is no longer needed
-            - ✏️ Visibility, transparency, open: publish the requirements and goals; audit them and publish the findings
+              6. 🚸Visibility and transparency—keep it open: publish the requirements and goals; audit them and publish the findings
-            - ✏️ Respect, user-centric: involve end users, providing the right amount of information for them to make informed decisions about their data
+              7. 🚸Respect for user privacy—keep it user-centric: involve end users, providing the right amount of information for them to make informed decisions about their data
 - 3.1.10 Trust by verify
-    - **Trust but verify**: based on a Russian proverb, and no longer sufficient; it's the traditional approach of trusting subjects and devices within a company's security perimeter automatically, leaving an org vulnerable to insider attacks and providing intruders the ability to easily perform lateral movement
+    - ❄️**Trust but verify**: based on a Russian proverb, and no longer sufficient; it's the traditional approach of trusting subjects and devices within a company's security perimeter automatically, leaving an org vulnerable to insider attacks and providing intruders the ability to easily perform lateral movement.
+The trust but verify principle says that organizations should use auditing to ensure that control objectives are met.
-- 3.1.11 Shared responsibility 🔥
+- 3.1.11 Shared responsibility
-    - **Shared responsibility**: the security design principle that indicates that organizations do not operate in isolation
+    - ❄️**Shared responsibility**: the security design principle that indicates that organizations do not operate in isolation
-        - ✏️Everyone in an organization has some level of security responsibility
+        - ⭐Everyone in an organization has some level of security responsibility
-        - ✏️the job of the CISO and security team is to establish & maintain security
+        - ⭐the job of the CISO and security team is to establish & maintain security
-        - ✏️The job of regular employees to perform their tasks within the confines of security
+        - ⭐The job of regular employees to perform their tasks within the confines of security
-        - ✏️The job of the auditor is to monitor the environment for violations
+        - ⭐The job of the auditor is to monitor the environment for violations
-        - ✏️When working with third parties, especially with cloud providers, each entity needs to understand their portion of the shared responsibility of performing work operations and maintaining security.
+        - ⭐When working with third parties, especially with cloud providers, each entity needs to understand their portion of the shared responsibility of performing work operations and maintaining security.
 This is often referenced as the **cloud shared responsibility model**
-        - ✏️Organizations are responsible to their stakeholders for making good security decisions in order to sustain the organization.
+        - ⭐Organizations are responsible to their stakeholders for making good security decisions in order to sustain the organization.
-        - ✏️As we become aware of new vulnerabilities and threats, we should consider it our responsibility (if not our duty) to responsibly disclose that information to the proper vendor or to an information sharing center.
+        - As we become aware of new vulnerabilities and threats, we should consider it our responsibility (if not our duty) to responsibly disclose that information to the proper vendor or to an information sharing center.

 - 3.1.12 Secure Access Service Edge (SASE)
-    - **SASE**: A design philosophy closely related to Zero trust Network Architecture. 🔥Brings together networking and security functions and delivers them as an integrated cloud service.
+    - ❄️**SASE**: A design philosophy closely related to Zero trust Network Architecture. 🔥Brings together networking and security functions and delivers them as an integrated cloud service.
     - Described as Gartner in 2019 as a networking model that merges traditional WAN managment and security capabilites into a unified whole
     - It is built, implemented and managed  using 🔥cloud-native architectures.
 It is a responde to the the edge-centric trends in mobility, cloud, SD-WAN and the internet of things.
 It is WAN implmentation in the world of hybrid and public cloud.
 SASE compnents include:
-     - Firewall services
+     - ⭐Firewall services
-     - secure web gateway
+     - ⭐secure web gateway
-     - anti-malware services
+     - ⭐anti-malware services
-     - intrusion prevention services
+     - ⭐intrusion prevention services
-     - cloud access service broker (CASB)
+     - ⭐cloud access service broker (CASB)
-     - Data Loss Prevention (DLP)
+     - ⭐Data Loss Prevention (DLP)

 [3.2](#3.2) Understand the fundamental concepts of security modles (e.g. Biba, Star Model, Bell-LaPadula) (OSG-9 Chpt 8)
 - Security models: